vonderborch/Velentr.Collections/README.md

 ![Logo](https://raw.githubusercontent.com/vonderborch/Velentr.Collections/refs/heads/main/logo.png)

-A variety of helpful collections.
+A variety of helpful collections, with a focus on thread-safety.

 ## Installation